Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

   <img src="Images/spring_lake_plot.png">
 </p>

-> Now only the area within the lake is shown
+> Spring plot of the area within the lake

 ````r
 #apply the mask to all the seasons